Ryan and Spicer had a harsh exchange Tuesday

 He called on the American Urban Radio Networks correspondent first, and the two exchanged forced pleasantries.
 Moving on, folks, was the clear message.
 Nothing to see here.
 We are professionals and combat happens.

-But, lost amid that Tuesday exchange was the actual substance of Ryan's question.
-It was an important one, which goes to the heart of where President Donald Trump finds himself -- the Gallup daily tracking poll has Trump at 35%
+But, lost amid that Tuesday exchange was the actual substance of Ryan’s question.
+It was an important one, which goes to the heart of where President Donald Trump finds himself – the Gallup daily tracking poll has Trump at 35%, a new low.

 Pressing her way through interruptions, Ryan suggested that the Russia investigations and the wiretapping claims, contributed to a storm cloud around Trump that could hamper his administration.